 But on the other side, I’m not a pro of home schooling cause i think going to real school is an ideal way for self-development in attaining education cause the kids are able to learn how to make friend, actively get involved in a community, practice problem solving, public speaking and in the end have a hand in something.

 Though the father considerably used to eschewed formal academic degrees, but he finally realizes the kids are unprepared for the real world.
 Hence, he’s eventually open to changes and has reasons to be broadminded.
-The eldest son who secretly managed to get accepted to Ivy League school is finally allowed to peruse his dreams which is to attain the academic degrees by going to real college.
+The eldest son who secretly managed to get accepted to Ivy League school is finally allowed to persue his dreams – to attain formal education in college.